shriram-jagan/pyminiweather/README.md

 ## Installation
-Follow installation of [Legate core](https://github.com/nv-legate/legate.core?tab=readme-ov-file#how-do-i-install-legate) by creating a new conda environment that allows using cuNumeric, a Legate library that aspires to be the distributed and accelerated version of the widely used scientific computing python package, NumPy.
+Follow installation of [Legate core](https://github.com/nv-legate/legate.core?tab=readme-ov-file#how-do-i-install-legate) by creating a new conda environment that allows using cuPyNumeric, a Legate library that aspires to be the distributed and accelerated version of the widely used scientific computing python package, NumPy.

-Once you are able to run [cuNumeric](https://github.com/nv-legate/cunumeric), install PyMiniWeather using pip
+Once you are able to run [cuPyNumeric](https://github.com/nv-legate/cupynumeric), install PyMiniWeather using pip

 ```
 cd PyMiniWeather